Last updated - March 23, 2018

 Maintain a minimum order value – This is one of the strategies that is employed by most stores that offer free shipping.
 Increasing this value would ensure an increase in your margin in most cases.

 Set conditional shipping – Just like the minimum order value, you can set other conditions like free shipping on select products only, or just for a temporary period.
-Choosing the most inexpensive option from leading shipping carriers might help you afford free shipping.
+Choosing the most inexpensive option for leading shipping carriers might help you afford free shipping.

 Look at the scope of increasing product prices – Sometimes, if free shipping seems like a necessity, you can consider increasing the price of your products.
 Though it might be a risky proposition that can affect your conversions, it’s worth a shot sometimes.